madelyneriksen/buckler/README.md

 A simple command line password manager, using Scrypt and written in pure python

+NOTE: The implementation of Scrypt used in this project is PURE Python, and fairly slow.

 ## Getting Started

 Install buckler from this repository: